 Read widely.
 Make an effort to read outside your normal area of expertise or comfort.

 You’ll learn things that’ll give you new ideas.
 Or at the very least interesting anecdotes or stories.

 In fact, next time you run a creative thinking session, ask everyone to find out an unusual fact related to the topic as pre-work.

 Let’s say you’re having a creative thinking session about transportation.
 Did you know that in World War One, French troops stuck in Paris couldn’t get transport to the Battle of the Marne?
-So, they commandeered 600 taxis to get troops to the battle?
+So, they commandeered 600 taxis to get the troops there.

 The first army to turn up for battle in taxis.

 So, imagine thinking of transportation as a way to win a war.
-Not something that involves overcrowded buses and trains and smelling other people’s farts and armpits.
+Not something which involves overcrowded buses and trains, and smelling other people’s farts and armpits.